 Because they are more exposed, bicyclists involved in car accidents or truck accidents are more likely to suffer serious injury or death.
 Bicyclist accidents often involve significant injuries to arms and legs.
 Bicyclists may suffer traumatic brain injury or even death—if they are not wearing a helmet.
 For further discussion of bicycle safety, See, Minnesota Department of Public Safety Crosswalk Safety Tips

 Despite these concerns, most bicycle accidents occur when riding with traffic or when legally crossing a roadway.
 This means the bicyclist is following the rules of the road.
 Bicycle accidents are common in large cities in warm weather and particularly during the afternoon rush hour.
 These factors indicate that bicycle accidents often occur because motorists do not see the bicyclist.

-If you or a loved one are injured in a bicycle accident, you may be entitled to losses including:
+If you or a loved one are injured in a bicycle accident, you may be entitled to the following Recoverable Losses:

 There may be several layers of insurance coverage and several insurers involved in your case including: